neitzert/picard/README.md

 Update PicardOrchestrator to detect and use new adapters automatically by placing them in the adapters/ directory.

-Adapters can be configured dynamically using the configuration files, which Picard reads at runtime.
+Adapters can be configured dynamically using the configuration files, which PICARD reads at runtime.

 ---